CURes’ urban stewardship and governance research examines the social components of urban ecological systems.

 Los Angeles Stewardship Mapping & Assessment Project (L.A.
 Stew-MAP)

-Stew-MAP is a national research program that seeks to inventory, characterize, and geographically map the activities and relationships of environmental stewardship organizations in urban areas.
-This project has the goal to improve both the scholarship and practice surrounding urban environmental stewardship and governance of urban natural resources.
+L.A.
+Stew-MAP is part of a USDA Forest Service national research program that seeks to inventory, characterize, and geographically map the activities and relationships of environmental stewardship organizations in urban areas.
+This project has the goal to improve both the scholarship and practice surrounding environmental stewardship and governance of urban natural resources.
 One applied goal of the project is to inform development of a suite of online, publicly available tools that can facilitate local and regional natural resource planning and management.
-This project has been implemented with the help of the USDA Forest Service in Baltimore, Chicago, New York, Philadelphia, and Seattle.
-This allows us to not only understand the patterns of environmental stewardship organizations and their networks in Los Angeles, but also to compare with some of the other most prominent cities in the country.
+Stew-MAP has been implemented in Baltimore, Chicago, New York, Philadelphia, San Juan, PR and Seattle.
+This allows us to not only understand the patterns of stewardship organizations and their networks in Los Angeles, but also to compare with other cities in the country.

 Los Angeles Tree Canopy Assessment and Prioritization Project

-This is a project to use current high-resolution imagery and LiDAR (Light Detection and Ranging) data to map the urban tree canopy and land cover of the coastline of Los Angeles.
-This will provide valuable information on the extent and location of our urban forest canopy.
+This project uses current high-resolution imagery and LiDAR (Light Detection and Ranging) data to map the urban tree canopy (UTC) and land cover of the coastline of the Los Angeles region.
+We collaborate with researchers at the University of Vermont and Savatree Consulting Group, who are experts in high resolution, high accuracy UTC assessments.
+In Phase 1, we completed a UTC assessment for coastal Los Angeles (see report).
+These types of assessments provide valuable information on the extent and location of our urban forest canopy.
 The dataset will also offer a baseline land cover map, which will allow CURes researchers to examine questions about distribution of resources and social equity.